 The 2-year-old dog, a black Labrador retriever, has undergone $50,000 in training from Canine Companions for Independence and knows about 40 commands, apparently in English and Spanish.

 Contra Costa District Attorney Diana Becton swore in Bear and partner Janet Era, an assistant investigator, in Martinez in August.
 Bear is the new therapy dog that will soothe children who are survivors of sexual assault or have to testify in court.
 According to the Courthouse Dogs Foundation, 95 courthouse facility dogs work in 29 states, and California has nine such programs.

 On Wednesdays, a Maryland courtroom goes to the dogs, according to the Altoona Mirror in Frederick.

 Magistrate Hearing Room 1 is where the Frederick County Courthouse schedules Children in Need of Assistance cases, and these days some therapy pups — Giuseppe, Welton, Zeke, and Zoey — are bringing comfort and smiles to the foster children or neglected kids awaiting proceedings.

 The pooches provide emotional support and are friendly, nonjudgmental companions to children facing stressful court hearings or proceedings.
-The dogs are trained by the nonprofit Go Team Therapy Dogs organization.
+The dogs are trained by the nonprofit organization Go Team Therapy Dogs.
 Their presence, while brief, reportedly has had a positive effect on the kids and courthouse lawyers and staffers.